 Biostatistics provides an introduction to selected topics in statistics as they apply to biological and health issues.
 In discussing different forms of biological/medical/health data and the tools used to analyze them, students learn how to describe the central tendency and variation in data.
-They also unpack the relationship between sample statistics and population values (i.e. inference) and are introduced to concepts such as hypothesis testing, power analysis and study design, and sampling approaches.
+They also unpack the relationship between sample statistics and population values (i.e. inference) and are

-Course Code: CPH 4510

-Prerequisites: MATH 1280 and CPH 3311
+Course Code: CPH 4510 Prerequisites: MATH 1280 and CPH 3311 Credits: 3